neikhn/ktx-cdit/README.md

 The project includes test cases documented in (tested with postman):
 - `test_cases.xlsx`

-To run tests:
-1. Ensure the server is running
-2. Use the test cases as a reference
-3. Test each endpoint using your preferred API testing tool

 ## Database
 - Database schema is defined in `db_template.sql`
 - Database configuration is in `dbConfig.js`
-- Additional SQL scripts are available for specific operations (e.g., `remove_qrcode.sql`)